 In 1991, Doug Wilson, a founding board member and teacher in the school, wrote a book entitled Recovering the Lost Tools of Learning.
 The book recalled how, over its ten year history at that time, Logos School had attempted to follow the classical, Trivium model, as described by Dorothy Sayers in her 1940’s article, The Lost Tools of Learning, published in the National Review.
 Doug’s book, published on a nation-wide scale, produced so much interest in the classical approach that Logos helped form the Association of Classical, Christian Schools (ACCS).
 This organization continues to offer annual national conferences and practical assistance to forming and growing classical, Christian schools.
 Logos is a charter member of ACCS and was accredited by ACSI in 1994, and ACCS in 2000.
 Logos School sells many of its administrative and curriculum materials to sister schools and other people around the United States, as well as having its staff train other teachers and administrators in summer training and other conferences.

 Logos School is governed primarily by the Word of God, as understood and applied by the school’s Board of Directors and administration.
-The School Board of Directors is comprised of eight individuals: five permanent members, and three elected, 3-year term members.
+The School Board of Directors is comprised of ten individuals: seven permanent members, and three elected, 3-year term members.
 The board operates under the school’s adopted by-laws, vision and goals statements, and provides policies to the superintendent for implementation in the school.